davidosama/Monopoly/README.md

 Monopoly game made with Java for Agile Software Engineering course

-<h3>This is a Monopoly Java Game made by CESS Senior 1 team in faculty of engineering, Ain Shams University, Cairo, Egypt</h3>
+<h3>This is a Monopoly Java Game made by CESS Senior 1 team in Faculty of Engineering, Ain Shams University, Cairo, Egypt</h3>

 <h4>Credits go to the project team members:</h4>
 <ul>